maxfahl/cursor-agent-master-prompt/prompt.md

 2. The [TASK FILE] should be implemented strictly using the "Task File Template" below.
    a.
 Start by adding the contents of the "Task File Template" to the [TASK FILE].
    b.
 Adjust the values of all placeholders based on the "User Input" and placeholder terminal commands.
+3. Make a visible note in the [TASK FILE] that the "Execution Protocol" and its content should NEVER be removed or edited

 <<< HALT IF NOT [YOLO MODE]: Before continuing, wait for the user to confirm the name and contents of the [TASK FILE] >>>